appdevbyamitesh/frontend-engineering-scholarship-2024/README.md

-# 🌟 Frontend Engineering Scholarship Application by Amitesh Mani Tiwari - 2024 🌟
+# 🌟 Frontend Engineering Scholarship Application by [Amitesh Mani Tiwari](https://x.com/geekyamitesh03) 🌟

 If you have any doubt, please feel free to ping me on [LinkedIn DM](https://www.linkedin.com/in/geekyamitesh/).